bot7897481/DashTrade/replit.md

 Comprehensive stock trading signal application built with Streamlit and Python.
 This dashboard transforms your PinScript technical analysis into an advanced Python application with 100% technical analysis coverage.

 ## Last Updated
-October 26, 2025 - Added Alpha Vantage integration with news sentiment analysis
+October 29, 2025 - Added complete authentication system with user management and role-based access control

 ## Features Implemented